 Use API Keys in API Gateway without Usage Plans Enabled

 Since the API Gateway usage plans feature was launched on August 11, 2016, usage plans will be enabled for you in a region where you start using API Gateway the first time.
-To associate an API key with an API stage, follow the instructions in Use API Gateway Usage Plans.
+In this case, you must use a usage plan to associate an API key with an API stage and follow the instructions in Use API Gateway Usage Plans.

 If, on the other hand, you created an API Gateway API before then and have not enabled usage plans in the region since then, you can follow the instructions given in this section to associate an API key with an API stage to identify API callers, to restrict API access to those users with matching API keys, and to curtail abusive uses with different API keys.

 To use an API key without enabling usage plans, you need to perform the following tasks:

 Enabled it on specific API methods.

 Deploy the API to a stage.

 Distribute the key to your customers and ask them to supply it in calls to the enabled API methods.